 Companion planting can bring a number of great benefits to the garden.
-For those who prefer to use the minimum or no plant protection products in their garden, companion planting can be a successful way to tackle a number of pests.
-Some plants act as natural deterrents, while others attract beneficial insects that are the natural predators of less wanted visitors.
+Companion planting can be a successful way to combat a variety of pests for those who prefer to use minimal or no plant protection products in their garden.
+Some plants act as natural deterrents, while others attract beneficial insects that are the natural predators of less-wanted visitors.
 Companion plants can also add a touch of pretty colour to your vegetable patch or allotment.View our collection of plants

 The following plants offer a natural deterrent to some of the less desirable creatures that attack crops:

-- Plant marigolds in your vegetable patch to deter whitefly and attract ladybirds, which will help to control aphids.
+Plant marigolds in your vegetable patch to deter whitefly and attract ladybirds, which will help control aphids.
 They also emit a substance from the roots that deters damaging nematode worms in the soil.

-- Plant nasturtiums alongside your brassicas to attract cabbage white butterflies away from your precious greens.
-They are also good near beans and peas, as aphids will be naturally drawn to the nasturtiums instead.
-Nasturtiums leaves and flowers have the added bonus of being a tasty and vibrant addition to your salads.
+Plant nasturtiums alongside your brassicas to attract cabbage white butterflies away from your precious greens.
+They are also good near beans and peas, as aphids will naturally be drawn to the nasturtiums instead.
+Nasturtiums’ leaves and flowers have the added bonus of being a tasty and vibrant addition to your salads.

-- Plant pungent vegetables, such as onions, garlic or chives next to your carrots to deter carrot fly.
+Plant pungent vegetables, such as onions, garlic or chives next to your carrots to deter carrot fly.

 - Carrots and tomatoes.
 When grown in the same space, carrots aerate the soil, helping the tomato plant get more water to its roots.
 In return, the tomato plant will offer much-needed shade for your carrots as they grow.

 - Sweetcorn needs a good supply of nitrogen in order to produce the best yield.
 Plant together notorious nitrogen-fixing plants – in particular, peas and beans (of any variety) – that are excellent at converting nitrogen in the air into nitrogen trapped in bacteria in the soil, helping your sweetcorn grow.